natural-harmonia-gropius/recent-menu/README.md

 length = 10                             # number of items
-width = 88                              # number of characters for the item ignore_same_series = yes                # similar file names only record the most recent one
+width = 88                              # number of characters for the item ignore_same_series = yes                # similar file names only record the most recent one reduce_io = no                          # reduce the number of JSON reads and writes. but menu may show unexpected results.
 ```